 Breaking Barriers for Women in Corporate Mexico?
-(Not So Fast)July 28, 2014
+Not So Fast (Media Release)July 28, 2014

 NEW YORK (July 28, 2014)—Women are entering Mexico’s workforce in increasing numbers, but female labor force participation is still lower than in nearly all other emerging markets.
 Why?
 Cultural and organizational barriers are stifling women’s progress, says a new report by Catalyst, the leading nonprofit research organization with a mission to expand opportunities for women and business globally.